vaishakdinesh/tiny-url-svc/README.md

 # Introduction
-Cloudflare take-home assignment.
 The service offers the following features:
 - Generate a tiny URL
     - creates a tiny url for the input long url
 - get tiny url